Ancient Vessels

 HMS TIGER battlecruiser model

-HMS Tiger had an overall length of 704 feet, a beam of 90 feet 6 inches, and a mean draught of 32 feet 5 inches at deep load.
-Although Tiger was only 4 feet longer and 1 foot 5.5 inches wider than the previous battlecruiser, Queen Mary, she displaced almost 2,000 long tons more than the older ship.
+HMS Tiger was a battlecruiser built for the Royal Navy during the 1910s.
+The ship was the most heavily armored British battlecruiser at the start of the First World War in 1914.
+She had an overall length of 704 feet, a beam of 90 feet 6 inches.
+Although Tiger was only 4 feet longer and 1 foot 5.5 inches wider than the previous battlecruiser, she displaced almost 2,000 long tons more than the older ship.
 In September 1914, her complement consisted of 1,112 officers and ratings; in April 1918, they totaled 1,459.

 HMS Tiger was assigned to the 1st Battlecruiser Squadron for the duration of the WWI and participated in the Battle of Dogger Bank in early 1915.